Orange-eat97/tp/docs/UserGuide.md

 ------

-### Sorting persons: `sort`
+### Sorting contacts: `sort`

-Sorts persons by the fields in the order of the attribute prefixes
+Sorts contacts by the fields in the order of the attribute prefixes

 **✏️ Format:**<br>
 `sort [n/] [p/] [e/] [a/] [t/]`